-Yes.
-NAR individual insurance is secondary coverage, meaning it applies only after all other applicable coverages you might have (such as a homeowners' policy) are exhausted.
-This coverage is primary when no other insurance is available.
+NAR individual insurance is primary coverage, meaning it applies before other applicable coverage you might have (such as a homeowners' policy).

 4. If my rocket hurts someone at a club launch (with or without my own stupidity contributing to the accident) does the NAR insurance cover it completely?